Samuel D. Ingham: Later life

-Ingham died in Trenton, New Jersey, and is interred in the Solebury Presbyterian Churchyard, Solebury, Pennsylvania.
-Ingham County, Michigan, one of several Cabinet counties named for members of Jackson's administration, is named in Ingham's honor.
+Ingham died on June 5, 1860, in Trenton, New Jersey, at the age of 80, and is interred in the Solebury Presbyterian Churchyard, Solebury, Pennsylvania.
+Ingham County, Michigan, one of several Cabinet counties named for members of Jackson's administration, is named in Ingham's honor; the city of Lansing, mostly situated in Ingham County, would later become Michigan's capital and center of its third-largest metropolitan area.
+Ingham Avenue in Trenton, NJ is also named in his honor.